rywet56/3dmeristem/README.md

 # 3D Flower Meristem at stage 4
-This repository serves the purpose to store a web-app (built with Dash, Plotly and Bootstrap in Python)
+This repository stores files for a web-app (built with Dash, Plotly and CSS in Python)
-that is deployed via Heroku on https://threed-flower-meristem.herokuapp.com.
+that is deployed via Heroku on https://threed-flower-meristem.herokuapp.com, which summarizes the main results of our recent paper "A 3D gene expression atlas of a floral meristem based on spatial mapping of single nucleus RNA sequencing data" in < Journal > [1].
+Additionally, all relevant files to recreate those results are made available and described in 'Available Files', below.

+# Web App
 The web-app allows to view the predicted (via NovoSpaRc [1]) gene expression profiles of a selected (via PEP-score) set of ~ 1,000 genes in a 3D model of the developing A. Thaliana flower meristem at stage 4.
 Next to that, also the UMAP clustering (from scRNA-seq data at stage 4) can be viewed in the 3D
 model, which has been pbtained by a probabilistic mapping of single cells to cells in 3D model via NovoSpaRc [1].